 2. Beat those aches and pains

 The saying ‘no pain, no gain’ shouldn’t be taken too seriously anymore.
 Muscle discomfort during training is alright, but not when there’s an obvious risk of incurring joint injuries and muscle strains.
 The point of training is to elicit muscle growth, not annihilation.
-But sometimes athletes tend to romanticize having a lot of recurring injuries, even treating them like trophies—when the reality is that not immediately treating the root cause of injuries is something can easily end a potentially great athletic career.
+But sometimes, athletes tend to romanticize recurring injuries, even treating them like trophies—when the reality is that not treating the root cause of injuries is something that can easily end a potentially great athletic career.

 The nutritionist Alan Aragon once said that “every meal is a short-term investment in how you feel and perform, a mid-term investment in how you look, and a long-term investment in your freedom from disease.”

 Never overlook healthy sleeping habits.
 Clear thinking, quality performance, and good digestion, among many others, are dependent on good quality sleep.
-For this resolution, it’s not enough to just try to sleep earlier.
-You can do so much more for your body by trying these habits: de-stressing before going to bed, turning off electronic devices, taking a bath for relaxation, avoiding alcohol and caffeine (ideally, six hours before bedtime), clearing your mind, and making your room as dark as possible.
+It’s not enough to just try to sleep earlier.
+You can do so much more for your body by trying these habits: de-stressing before going to bed, turning off electronic devices, taking a bath for relaxation, avoiding alcohol and caffeine (ideally, six hours before bedtime), clearing your mind, and keeping your room as dark as possible.

 5. Boost mental toughness